The Shift to Sustainability: Exporting Eco-Friendly Sugarcane Bagasse Disposable Tableware from India to Paris, France

 Sugarcane bagasse is the fibrous residue left after sugarcane stalks are crushed to extract their juice.
 It is a rapidly renewable resource that can be transformed into various products, including tableware.

-Advantages Over Traditional Plastics
+Advantages Of Traditional Plastics

 Quit Plastic: Pioneering Sustainable Disposables